thefactorystack/ILA/GOVERNANCE.md

 ### ILA Core Specification

-Changes to the ILA Core Specification — including layer definitions, naming conventions, and inter-layer rules — follow the RFC process.
-The Founder holds final decision authority, but rationale is always published.
+Changes to the ILA Core Specification follow the RFC process.
+This includes layer definitions, naming conventions, inter-layer rules, and governance changes.
+The Founder holds final decision authority for the core, but rationale is always published.

-### Community Repositories (Practical Layer)
+### Practical Documentation and Examples

-The Practical Layer repositories (examples, templates, integrations) are governed by Core Contributors.
-Decisions are made by majority consensus among active Core Contributors.
-The Founder participates as a contributor, not as final authority.
+Examples, templates, diagrams, industry notes, and implementation guides are governed by Core Contributors.
+Decisions are made by consensus among active maintainers.
+The Founder participates as a contributor unless the change affects the Core Specification.

 ### Working Group Decisions